Euler diagram: Relation between Euler and Venn diagrams

+Examples of small Venn diagrams (on left) showing how they can be easily transformed into equivalent Euler diagrams (right).
+In these, black shaded regions represent empty sets (to diagram universal quantification), red shaded regions with an x represent nonempty sets (to diagram existential quantification), and the other regions have not been specified as empty or non-empty.

 Venn diagrams are a more restrictive form of Euler diagrams.
 A Venn diagram must contain all 2^{n} logically possible zones of overlap between its n curves, representing all combinations of inclusion/exclusion of its constituent sets.
 Regions not part of the set are indicated by coloring them black, in contrast to Euler diagrams, where membership in the set is indicated by overlap as well as color.
 When the number of sets grows beyond 3 a Venn diagram becomes visually complex, especially compared to the corresponding Euler diagram.
 The difference between Euler and Venn diagrams can be seen in the following example.
 Take the three sets: